dtim-upc/ODIN/README.md

 4. Finally, execute `quasar dev`.
 This will open your browser with the URL http://localhost:9000/#/projects.

-Note that you must have Quasar CLI as it's mentioned in the Prerequisites section.
-If there's an error like `Global Quasar CLI • ⚠️   Error  Unknown command "dev"`, it's because you are not in the correct path, or you don't have Quasar CLI installed.
+_Note: that you must have Quasar CLI as it's mentioned in the Prerequisites section.
+If there's an error like `Global Quasar CLI • ⚠️   Error  Unknown command "dev"`, it's because you are not in the correct path, or you don't have Quasar CLI installed._

 ## Project Structure <a name="project-structure"></a>